 Dentures are a reliable solution for replacing missing teeth.
-At Apple Tree Dentistry, LLC, our patients ask about dentures to determine if they are a good solution for their particular needs.
+At Apple Tree Dental Studio, our patients ask about dentures to determine if they are a good solution for their particular needs.
 As with any dental solution, there are pros and cons to wearing dentures and whether or not they will work for you depends largely on your lifestyle and the goals that you have for your appearance, including the functionality of your smile.

 There are three main types of dentures: temporary, partial dentures, and complete dentures.

 We can provide patients with temporary dentures while they are undergoing a cosmetic dentistry procedure to replace a missing tooth.
 Temporaries ensure that patients throughout the Avondale area have a natural looking smile while waiting for dental implants or a dental bridge to be completed.
 This is an excellent solution for when a tooth is knocked out during a sports game or in an accident.
 The temporary denture is secured in place with a metal wire that works like a retainer and can be taken in and out whenever you like.
 If you are looking for an immediate solution for replacing a missing tooth call (623) 476-1007.
 Keep in mind that a temporary denture is only meant to be worn for a few months and will need to be replaced.